 It's important for a president to voice optimism after good economic numbers.
 It can help restore consumer confidence — crucial for any recovery, since consumer spending makes up two-thirds of the overall economy.

-Yet he couldn't be too upbeat, knowing that looming is another government report — one due next week — that could show unemployment topping 10 percent in October after reaching a 26-year high of 9.8 percent in September.
+Yet Obama couldn't be too upbeat, knowing another government report is looming — one due next week — that could show unemployment topping 10 percent in October after reaching a 26-year high of 9.8 percent in September.

 "We got a long way to go to fully restore our economy," Obama said.